joeyhub/fuse-ptfs/README.md

 Warning
 =======

 This is an early release, use at your own risk.
-Software hase no warranty.
+Software has no warranty.

 It is very likely to be unstable in certain situations especially where concurrency is needed.